michaelthorne/michaelthorne.github.io/_posts/2016-07-20-better-design-critique-learning-from-facebook.md

 As someone with a [restorative theme](http://www.gallup.com/businessjournal/709/restorative.aspx) (according to the Gallup StrengthsFinder) I enjoy problem solving.
-A big part of this is needing to know “why” whenever I’m faced with a task at work.
+A big part of this is needing to know “why” whenever I’m faced with tasks at work.
 Without knowing the why behind design decisions, I find that critique becomes unobjective.

-That is not to say personal feelings aren't valuable, as experience brings insight.
-But if problem solving is at the forefront of all design decisions, critique will be better.
+That is not to say personal opinions aren’t valuable, as experience brings insight.
+But if problem solving is at the forefront of all design decisions, critique can be even better.

 <blockquote>
     <p>Always go back to your original problem statement so you can verify